-This semester, you need to complete 4 written projects that involve critical thinking and applying anthropological concepts to real-world situations.
+This semester, you need to complete four written projects that involve critical thinking and applying anthropological concepts to real-world situations.
 Each project has a due date on the class calendar portion of the syllabus and in Canvas.
-You will have a choice of doing 1 of 2-3 possible projects for each project due date.
-Every project will be uploaded to Canvas through the assignment and all must:
+You will have a choice of doing one of 2-3 possible projects for each project due date.
+All projects must be submitted via the Canvas system's assignments listed in the course modules.
+Papers should not be submitted through my email, as an attachment to a comment, the Canvas messaging system, or through a hard copy.
+Canvas only accepts doc, docx, pdf, and jpg files; "pages" files (generated by some Apple applications) or links to Google docs cannot be opened in Canvas.
+You can email me a draft for feedback before the due date but may not redo the project after it has been formally graded.
+Every project must: